The Evidence on: Due Dates

 Should a due date be changed based on a third trimester ultrasound?

-In the Listening to Mothers III study, one in four women (26%) reported that their care provider changed their estimated due date based on a late pregnancy ultrasound.
-For 66% of the women, the estimated due date was moved up to an earlier date, while for 34% of women the date was moved back to a later date (Declercq et al. 2014).
+In the Listening to Mothers III study, one in four mothers (26%) reported that their care provider changed their estimated due date based on a late pregnancy ultrasound.
+For 66% of the mothers, the estimated due date was moved up to an earlier date, while for 34% of the mothers, the date was moved back to a later date (Declercq et al., 2013).

 How long is a normal pregnancy?
 Is it really 40 weeks?

 In the U.S. and other Western countries, induction is common at or even before 40 weeks, so it is impossible to know exactly what percentage of people today would naturally go into labor and give birth before, on, or after their estimated due date.

 In the past, researchers figured out the average length of a normal pregnancy by looking at a large group of pregnant people, and measuring the time from ovulation (or the last menstrual period, or an ultrasound) until the date the person gave birth—and calculating the average.
 However, this method is wrong and does not give us accurate results.

 Why is this method wrong?

 This method does not work because many people are induced when they reach 39, 40, 41, or 42 weeks.